mauzware/mauzware/README.md

 👉 Currently learning Mobile Pentesting & Reverse Engineering. 📱
 👉 Currently pursuing CompTIA Security+ & CEH Certifications. 📜
 ⚡ Fun Fact: yeah, I'm a hardcore gamer duuuuh... 🎮
 📫 Feel free to reach out if you want to Hack or Learn together!
-But before you do that, just get me a Cookie 🍪
+Before you do that, just get me a Cookie 🍪

 </td>
 <td style="border: none; border="0";">